Applies to all audio interfaces on Windows.

 - Use the cable that was supplied with your interface or one that meets the spec for your interface in this article: Can I use any USB cable with my Focusrite USB interface?

-- If connecting to a USB type C port, ensure you use a USB-C to C cable that meets the specification for your interface in this article: Can I use any USB cable with my Focusrite USB interface?
+- If connecting to a USB Type-C port, ensure you use a USB-C to C cable that meets the specification for your interface in this article: Can I use any USB cable with my Focusrite USB interface?

 - Test the connection with another USB cable of the same specification — this will indicate if you may have a faulty or unsuitable cable.